CD3/TemplateRenderer/README.md

 the set of variables that are available to the template.
 Some engines, like mako, support setting variables directly in the template, but others to not.

-`render.py` supports passing a template context to the template as a YAML file.
+`render` supports passing a template context to the template as a YAML file.
 Just given the name of the context file to the `--context` option.

 ```Bash